JeremyLakey/TurningMachineApi/documentation/api.md

 GET base-url/stats

-Used to get the leadboard of top users.
+Used to get the leaderboard of top users.

 Request body
-skip           Int             Used in pagenation limit          Int             Used to
+skip           Int             Used in pagenation to skip n records. limit          Int             Used to limit amount of records returned.

 Response body
 An array of scores with stats with this format
 {
-    user:
-    name:
+    name:           String
-    score:
+    score:          Float
-    totalGuesses
+    totalGuesses:   Int
+    solves:         Int
 }
+err             String          Only on error

+Result codes
+200             Got leaderboard
+500             Could not get leaderboard

 # Getting User score

 GET base-url/stats/user

+Used to get the stats of a single user.

+Request body
+name            String          Required.
+Username of user

+Response body
+{
+    name:           String
+    score:          Float
+    totalGuesses:   Int
+    solves:         Int
+}
+err             String          Only on error

+Result codes
+200             Got user's stats
+400             Missing name in request body
+404             Could not find user
+500             Error finding user

 # Reset your score

 DELETE base-url/stats

+Used to reset the stats of a user.

+Requires authorization token.
+(Used to identify user to reset their stats)

+Response body
+err             String          Only on error

+Result codes
+200             Successfully reset user's score
+401             Bad token
+500             Failure to reset user's score